-In addition to its properties in the United States, the Company has owned investments in Canada and Brazil, although the Company no longer owned any investments outside the United States as of March 31, 2013.
+In addition to its properties in the United States, the Company has owned investments in Canada and Brazil, although the Company no longer owned any investments outside the United States as of June 30, 2013.
 The Company disposed of its investment in Distribution Park Rio in January 2013.
-Upon disposal of this investment, the Company realized a loss of \$0.9 million related to the currency translation adjustment which was included in the gain (loss) on sale of unconsolidated entities in its condensed consolidated statement of operations.
-Accumulated other comprehensive income (loss) as of March 31, 2013 is related to the remaining non-operating net assets of the disposed directly-owned properties in Brazil and Canada.
+Upon disposal of this investment, the Company realized a loss of \$0.9 million related to the currency translation adjustment which was included in the gain (loss) on sale of unconsolidated joint venture in its condensed consolidated statement of operations for the six months ended June 30, 2013.
+Accumulated other comprehensive income (loss) as of June 30, 2013 is related to the remaining non-operating net assets of the disposed directly-owned properties in Brazil and Canada.